 Some examples of PTSD include a military photographer who photographed gruesome crime scenes during service, a parachuter who landed on a cactus, and several Veteran who were bullied during service by superiors or even fellow soldiers.
 We’ve helped connect several Veterans for depression that arose as a response to physical conditions, such as COPD or cancer.
 More classic examples include combat-related stress, and claims that arose from sexual assaults during service (what the military calls “military sexual trauma”).
 We’ve handled all of these types of cases and the possibilities are really endless.

-Our PTSD Appeals Process
+Our Veterans PTSD Disability Appeals Process

 If you’ve applied for a mental disorder and been denied, we may be able to help.
 A lot of the time, VA may claim they can’t grant the claim because of a lack of diagnosis.
 Not every Veteran seeks help for their mental conditions.
 It definitely helps if you did, but it’s not fatal to the claim if you didn’t.
 We work with various psychologists and can help you get evaluated with a proper diagnosis to support your claim.
-We’ve also looked in creative places for evidence that might support your claim, such as work or school records, or in statements from loved ones.
+We’ve also looked in creative places for evidence that might support your VA disability claims for PTSD, such as work or school records, or in statements from loved ones.

 Common Reasons for Denials